G Lydian Scale

 G Lydian Scale Notes

-The G Lydian mode contains the following notes:
+The G Lydian scale contains the following notes:

 G – A – B – C♯ – D – E – F♯These notes come directly from the D major parent scale, starting on its 4th degree (G).